Skip to main content

 Let's focus on corals for the bulk of this article, since that is what tends to bring in the majority of pests.
 Whether you purchased a coral, or got a frag in trade, it absolutely must be put in quarantine.
 Over the years, I've encountered a number of hitchhiker pests as new livestock was acquired, and I've read countless discussion threads filled with frustration when those pests were discovered in their reef's corals.
 Specifically, there is quite a list of bad guys we would do best to avoid:

 That's quite a list, right?
-Yet each one of those, or a combinations thereof, could sneak their way into a reef tank if the owner isn't carefully considering the best course of action to stop them.
-I joke with others occasionally about how I decline some opportunities because "I don't want to put AIDS in my tank."
-That sounds insensitive, but if you aren't being cautious, you could be giving your tank an STD or worse.
-Far better would be to have a plan of action in place, prior to
+Yet each one of those, or a combination thereof, could sneak their way into a reef tank if the owner isn't carefully considering the best course of action to stop them.
+I've mentioned occasionally how I decline some opportunities because "I don't want to put any disease in my tank."
+If you aren't being cautious, you are risking your livestock or worse.
+Far better would be to have a plan of action in place, prior to getting more livestock.

 For several years, I've been a big proponent of quarantining all new arrivals.
 It isn't hard if you have the tank set up and running at all times.
 Mine is a simple cube with some live rock.
 It is topped off daily or every other day to maintain salinity, and I have a few snails in the tank to keep it clean.
 The light it receives (indirectly) is from my